-In many entrances to cenotes, in caves and caves of Mayan territory, evidence of rituals and ceremonies.
+In many entrances to cenotes, in caves and caves of Mayan territory, evidence of rituals and ceremonies have been found.
 Evidence of cults has also been found in the watery depths of the cenotes.
-In these rites man is prepared so that something internal dies, bad energies, to be born again.
+In these rites man is prepared for something internal to die, bad energies, to be born again.
 They are rites that allow you to advance in your level of consciousness, of self-improvement, facing your own level of consciousness and surpassing it.
 The sacrifices of animals and humans were part of some of their rituals.

 So, every time you visit a cenote, remember to ask permission to the aluxes (mischievous and magical inhabitants of these Mayan lands), who protect these sacred places from the Mayan culture.